DiversyFund Review: Invest In Real Estate

 One perk of working with DiversyFund is that the investment is very passive.

-Once you put your money into the fund, DiversyFund handles the rest, selecting properties, purchasing them, managing and improving them and finally selling them for (hopefully) a profit.
+Once you invest your money in the fund, DiversyFund handles the rest, selecting properties, purchasing them, managing and improving them, and ultimately selling them for (hopefully) a profit.

 If you like the idea of hands-off investing, that’s a point in favor of investing through DiversyFund.
-However, if you prefer hand-on investing, you may want to look elsewhere.
+However, if you prefer hands-on investing, you may want to look elsewhere.

 On the other hand, DiversyFund only invests in one type of asset: real estate.
-Further than that, it only invests in one class of real estate: multi-family housing.
-The fund holds multiple properties that offer some amount of diversification.
+Furthermore, it only invests in one class of real estate: multi-family housing.
+The fund holds multiple properties, which offer some degree of diversification.

 Even the cash flow that the fund earns by collecting rents gets reinvested into the properties.
 Instead, you’ll get a chance to withdraw your money when DiversyFund liquidates its REIT.